pkeroulas/st2110-toolkit/ebu-list/README.md

 This is the integration guide for [EBU LIST](https://tech.ebu.ch/list).
-Although the project documentation allows to setup an offline analyzer, this guide gives instructions to build a standalone, high perforamce capturing devices.
+Although the project documentation allows to setup an offline analyzer, this guide gives instructions to build a standalone, high performance capturing devices.

 * [Online running instance: EBU LIST](http://list.ebu.io/login) (no capture)